Holderness

 Holderness is an area of the East Riding of Yorkshire, on the north-east coast of England.
 An area of rich agricultural land, Holderness was marshland until it was drained in the Middle Ages.
 Topographically, Holderness has more in common with the Netherlands than with other parts of Yorkshire.
 To the north and west are the Yorkshire Wolds.
 Holderness generally refers to the area between the River Hull and the North Sea.
 The Prime Meridian passes through Holderness just to the east of Patrington and through Tunstall to the north.

-From 1974 to 1996 Holderness lay within the Borough of Holderness in Humberside.
-It gave its name to a wapentake until the 19th century, when its functions were replaced by other local government bodies, particularly after the 1888 Local Government Act.
+Between 1974 and 1996, Holderness lay within the Borough of Holderness in Humberside.
+It gave its name to a wapentake until the 19th century, when its functions were replaced by other local government bodies, particularly after the Local Government Act 1888.
 The city of Kingston upon Hull lies in the south-west corner of Holderness and Bridlington borders the north-east but both are usually considered separately.
 The main towns include Withernsea, Hornsea and Hedon.
-The Holderness Coast stretches from Flamborough Head to Spurn Head.
+The Holderness coast stretches from Flamborough Head to Spurn Head.
 The ancient market town of Beverley lies just to the west of the Holderness area, on the eastern slopes of the Yorkshire Wolds.

-Because of its soft soil it is vulnerable to erosion—on average losing 6 ft a year.
-The coast and surrounding communities have had to implement managed retreats.
-The communities are expected to be even more vulnerable as sea level rise increases alongside climate change.
+Because of its soft soil, the coastline is vulnerable to erosion, on average losing 6 ft a year.
+The coast and surrounding communities have had to implement managed retreat.

 Location and transport

 The area has boundaries which are clearly defined by the rising land of the Yorkshire Wolds to the north and west, the North Sea to the east and the Humber Estuary to the south.

-There are no motorways in the area, however there is access to the national motorway network via the A63 from Hull.
-Links to the continent are also via Hull, from where daily ferry services to Rotterdam and Zeebrugge depart.
+There are no motorways in the area; however, there is access to the national motorway network via the A63 from Hull.
+Links to the continent are also via Hull, from where a daily ferry service to Rotterdam departs.
 A-class roads centre upon Hull and the coastal resort of Bridlington.
 Otherwise the A1033 road which connects Withernsea on the south-east coast to inland areas is the only main route in the area.

 The only remaining rail link is the Yorkshire Coast Line that runs between Hull in the south and Bridlington and it tends to skirt the area towards the west.

 Until the 1960s there were lines from Hull to both Hornsea and Withernsea, but these were closed by the Beeching cuts.
 Furthermore, in 1901 there was a proposal to construct the North Holderness Light Railway from Beverley to North Frodingham railway station, but this came to nothing.